allan-bonadio/recruit-o-dex/README.md

 # recruit-o-dex app

+This project is still early in development.
+Sorry if it doesn't work for you.

 ## subsystems
 * server.js - ajax server that talks to mongo.  standalone file run on nodejs.
 * MongoDB - typical installation